 As well as the“Sarajevo Park” design, Trio produced “Enjoy Sara-Jevo” (a redesigned Coca-Cola label); “The Sarajevo Zone,” (a “Twilight Zone” parody); a bullet-riddled Andy Warhol Campbell’s Soup can (renamed “Sarajevo’s Chicken and Rice”); a classic Uncle Sam who “wants YOU to save SARAJEVO;” and many more.
 Search for them; they’re very effective.

-The designs got out of Bosnia as postcards and posters.
+The Trio postcards got out of Sarajevo.
 They spread across the world.
 They won attention from leading art critics and the international media even as the siege continued.
 They helped keep Sarajevo’s plight in the news.

 Eventually the siege ended, and the city began its long recovery.
-And someone, somewhere along the line, put the Sarajevo Park design on a t-shirt.
+Someone, somewhere along the line, put the Sarajevo Park design on a t-shirt.

 But the message remains, even as Sarajevo rises again: perhaps no longer “Remember us!”
 But certainly, “Don’t forget!”